Ok, so we understand the basics of our Cardiopulmonary System for the most part, at least most of us reading this.

 Diastolic: 8-15 mmHg

-During rest (Diastole), Right Ventricular pressures are very low, close to 0, between 1-6 mmHg, known as End Diastolic Right Ventricular Pressure (EDRVP).
+During rest (Diastole), Right Ventricular pressures are very low, close to 0, between 1-6 mmHg(value may differ among clinicians), known as End Diastolic Right Ventricular Pressure (EDRVP).
 While End Systolic Pressures range between 15-25 mmHg.

 This systolic RV pressure is the same as the Pulmonary Artery Pressure because when the Pulmonic Valve opens, these pressures equalize.